claabs/epicgames-freegames-node/Readme.md

 }
 ```

-### Captchas
+### Web server

-Epic Games currently serves captchas and bot detection to its login and checkout pages.

-#### Sending you captchas

-For whatever reason, if your IP/account loses trust with hCaptcha, this project can notify and have you manually solve a captcha.
-To use this requires:

-* Access to one of the [notification methods](https://claabs.github.io/epicgames-freegames-node/classes/AppConfig.html#notifiers) (Discord, Telegram, email, Apprise, Pushover, etc.)
-* Configuring the captcha solving page webserver
-  * Either via local IP or reverse proxy/port forwarding (if you don't know what this means, use the next option)
-  * Or by using [localtunnel](https://localtunnel.me) to very easily remotely tunnel the webserver

-See below for detailed instructions on each requirement.

-##### Webserver setup
+This project can occasionally ask you to login via [device code authentication](https://github.com/MixV2/EpicResearch/blob/master/docs/auth/grant_types/device_code.md).
+Epic Games's device code session expires after 10 minutes, so this project uses a web server and redirect to prevent from sending you a new link every 10 minutes.
+There are two options for running the web server:

+#### Web server config

+If you're familiar with hosting web servers and/or reverse proxies, follow this:

 1. Expose port 3000 in your Docker run config (e.g. `-p 81:3000` maps the host machine's port 81 to the container's port 3000)
 1. If you want to access the Captcha solving page from outside your network, setup any port forwarding/reverse proxy/DNS
 1. Set the `webPortalConfig.baseUrl` in the config
-1. The web portal uses WebSocket to communicate.
-If you're using a reverse proxy, you may need additional configuration to enable WebSocket.
-[This guide from Uptime Kuma](https://github.com/louislam/uptime-kuma/wiki/Reverse-Proxy) covers most scenarios.

-##### Localtunnel setup
+#### Localtunnel setup

-If you don't have the ability to port forward/reverse proxy on your network, you can still access captcha remotely by setting:
+If you don't have the ability to port forward/reverse proxy on your network, you can still access the web server remotely by setting:

 ```jsonc
 {